F-I-D-O/Manuals/manuals/Programming/PostgreSQL Manual.md

 ## Duplicate table
 Drag the table in the database explorer and drop it to the location you want it to copy to.

+## Known issues and workarounds
+### DataGrip displays objects that were deleted
+Sometimes, DataGrip displays objects that were deleted.
+Additionally, it it displays errors when trying to refresh the view.
+Solution:
+1. right-click on database connection (root object in the database explorer)
+1. click on `Diagnostics` -> `Force refresh`